 The remains of Guevara and his comrades, who were killed in Bolivia in 1967, were exhumed and brought to Santa Clara in 1997, where they were interred in the mausoleum.

-Cayo Coco’s big three beaches, home to the all-inclusives and packed with boisterous activities, hog the narrow easternmost peninsula jutting out of the cay’s north coast.
+Cayo Coco’s big three beaches, home to the all-inclusive and packed with boisterous activities, hog the narrow easternmost peninsula jutting out of the Cay’s north coast.
 For a pocket of tranquillity, escape the main beaches and head to Playa Los Flamencos.
 The beach offers 3km of fine sands and transparent waters where tangerine-coloured starfish float through the shallows.
 There’s also good snorkelling out to sea.

 Arrive in Havana and make your way all throughout the island with stops in Cienfuegos, Trinidad, Cayo Coco, Camaguey and Santiago before returning to Havana on this tailor-made trip to Complete Cuba - Nature, Tradition and Sights of the Revolution.

-If you are inspired by Cuba and it's attractions read our guide to best things to do in Puerto Rico.
+If you are inspired by Cuba and its attractions read our guide to the best things to do in Puerto Rico.
 Also, Cuba is one of the best places for a family holiday.
-In our guide to the best places to go with kids you will find other attractive family-friendly destinations.
+In our guide to the best places to go with kids, you will find other attractive family-friendly destinations.

-Ready for a trip to the Cuba?
-Check out the The Rough Guide to Cuba.
+Ready for a trip to Cuba?
+Check out The Rough Guide to Cuba.
 If you travel further in Cuba, read more about the best time to go and the best places to visit in Cuba.
 For inspiration use the itineraries from The Rough Guide to Cuba and our local travel experts.
-A bit more hands on, learn about getting there, getting around the country and where to stay once you are there.
+A bit more hands-on, learn about getting there, getting around the country and where to stay once you are there.